SAFETYGATE QEC DEMO

 Three-Regime Governance

-SafetyGate adapts behaviour to the hardware noise regime automatically.
+SafetyGate adapts behaviour to the current calibration regime automatically.
+Calibration windows drift; SafetyGate responds.

 RegimeBackendShotsBaseline LERGated LERAction